MohamedIbrahim99/Mail-Server-WebApplication/README.md

 npm run serve
 (should be in Port 8081)

-*for more information about the program -like the UML and Snapshots of the program- you can check the pdf file "Project proposal".*
+*for more information about the program -like the UML, how we have applied design patterns and Snapshots of the program- you can check the pdf file "Project proposal".*